Jendnice/To_Have_And_To_Honeymoon/notes.md

 Current To Do's:

-** Images!
-Make sure urls work and update form, etc. to have it as an href(?).
-Should display photo.
+** Styling/formatting, etc. (forms, text area, spacing, colors, fonts, etc.)

 ** Move some of the "render new experience" pieces into experience.js.
 (At least some of it likely belongs there.)

-** Styling/formatting, etc. (forms, text area, spacing, colors, fonts, etc.)

-** Update both new forms to have text areas instead of one input line
+** Update both new forms to have text areas instead of one input line (?)

+** Look at project specs and check everything.
+(JSON ES6 for fetch, etc.)

+** Back to list above and continue from there.

 ** CLEAN UP unnecessary and unused code (all js files, index.html file)

-** Back to list above and continue from there.
+** ReadMe, blog, video, etc.

 Currently: